james9909/PracticeCTF/README.md

-Solutions to old CTF's that I've used for practice
+Solutions to CTFs that I've used for practice

+For writeups for CTFs I've done with a team, check out [in/s/ane](https://github.com/in-s-ane/).